We may earn money or products from the companies mentioned in this post.

 Who doesn’t like Elephant Ears.
 Those crispy, crunchy, sweet, cinnamony, deep-fried fritters.
-Those quintessential fair food, classic treats.
-Deep-fried Deliciousness.
-Fried flattened dough, with sugar, cinnamon or powdered sugar, that’s the elephant ear in a nutshell.
+Those quintessential fair food, classic treats are deep-fried deliciousness.
+Fried flattened dough, topped with sugar, cinnamon or powdered sugar, that describes the elephant ear in a nutshell.
 A thin, disc of fried sweetness that seems to be about as big as an actual elephant eat, but it’s much tastier.

 Easy to Make